nduas77/KenyanGeek.github.io/README.md

 # My Personal Website
-This is my Personal Website with:
+This is my Personal Website

+Click Here to go to Website (https://kenyangeek.github.io/)

+It list my information incluing

 * About me
 * Experience